AshkanYarmoradi/grafana-ai/CONTRIBUTING.md

 - Use meaningful variable and function names
 - Add comments for complex logic
 - Use async/await for asynchronous code
+- Implement caching for expensive operations where appropriate
+- Optimize data structures to reduce token usage with AI models

 ### React Components